rgies/symfony/README.md

 Download and install Composer from http://getcomposer.org.
 Then start the command line and type in the following command to install this Symfony Distribution.

-> php composer.phar create-project rgies/symfony
+> php composer.phar create-project -s dev rgies/symfony

 Update